sdenier/Geco/readme.txt

 Geco is especially geared towards the Orient'Show format:
 - it provides advanced functions to explain MPs and count penalties (including butterfly miss);
-- it manages heat qualifications.
+- it manages knockout qualifications.

 Geco UI is also designed to provide a lean user experience: navigate through stage workflow using the top tabs, and access data by direct manipulation.